simonevaccari/machine-learning-process/docs/inference-cwl.md

 ## Troubleshooting

-The user might encounter to memory issues during the execution with CWL Runners.
-This can be addressing by reducing the `ramMax` parameter in the cwl file.
+The user might encounter to memory issues during the execution with CWL Runners(especially with the `cwltool`).
+This can be addressing by reducing the `ramMax`(e.g. `ramMax: 1000`) parameter in the cwl file.